Access to Celebrity

 For some time, I let myself pretend that my investment in this tragedy was due to the nature of it: fathers and their daughters, a crashed helicopter, several shattered families.
 I let myself believe that my pain and Vanessa’s pain were somehow made of the same dust.

-Yet, I would never know the absence that looms over the spaces that Kobe and Gianna occupied.
+Yet, I wouldn't know the absence that loomed over the spaces that Kobe and Gianna occupied.
 Kobe would not be an empty side of my bed and Gianna would never be an empty room across the hall.
 The evidence was damning.
 No matter how much I wanted to claim this loss as my own, it was not mine.

 If I’m honest, I envied Vanessa’s proximity to this tragedy.
 It meant she could justify her pain.
 Whereas my distance from it exposed me.
 I masqueraded around the city like a grieving widow because Kobe’s death affirmed my biggest fears.

 I wanted to consume Vanessa’s grief so as to adopt it as my own because I wanted a better reason for my sadness.
 I, too, had lost something, but it wasn’t Kobe or Gianna.